zenml-io/zenml/docs/book/starter-guide/pipelines/parameters-and-caching.md

     return model
 ```

-The default value for the `gamma` parameter is set to `0.001`.
-However, when
+The default value for the `gamma` parameter is set to `0.001` inside the
-the pipeline is instantiated you can override the default like this:
+`SVCTrainerParams` object.
+However, when the pipeline is instantiated you can
+override the default like this:

 ```python
 first_pipeline_instance = first_pipeline(